perl11/cperl/STATUS.md

 This is also the answer to the question why `scalar(@array)` is considered bad, and why counts and lengths cannot overflow.

+## c3 changes for Exporter

+cperl uses since 5.26 the **c3** mro as default.
+This is the default linearization method for object orientated inheritence to avoid the diamond problem.

+However due to wrong old practices using the primitive dfs (depth-first search) linearization method some subclassing packages use a wrong `@ISA`.

+The typical fix for subclasses using Exporter is usually by moving `Exporter` to the end of the `@ISA`:

+    -our @ISA = qw(Exporter My::Baseclass);
+    +our @ISA = qw(My::Baseclass Exporter);

+In core affected are the Math::BigInt and the IO::Compress modules, which do a lot of subclassing.

 # Branch overview

 ## Older bugfixes for perl5 upstream